LamhotJM/rake-abstract/README.md

 ===================

 ## Description
-Impementing RAKE algorithm to gererate keywords from abstract.
+Implementing RAKE algorithm to gererate keywords from abstract.

 ## Setup